 Owen Zidar is an Assistant Professor of Economics at the University of Chicago Booth School of Business and a Faculty Research Fellow at the National Bureau of Economic Research.

-In addition to his research and academic writings, he has written for The Washington Post Wonkblog and The New York Times Economix blog.
+In addition to his research and academic writings, he has written for The Washington Post, Wonkblog and The New York Times Economix blog and consults for the US Treasury Department on business taxation.
 Before joining Chicago Booth, Zidar worked as a staff economist at the Council of Economic Advisers and as an analyst at Bain Capital Ventures.

 Zidar holds a Ph.D. in economics from the University of California, Berkeley.
 His pre-doctoral studies were at Dartmouth College where he earned a B.A., summa cum laude, in economics (high honors).